Mark-Cooper-Janssen-Vooles/integration-testing-c-/README.md

   - Seed the database
     - in the models folder, add a class 'DbInitializer'
     - EnsureCreated() makes sure it exists. if it doesn't then it creates it.
+  - update Program.cs
+    - because we're using an in-memory db; we need to keep the connection open. usually entityFrameworkCore opens and closes the connection as needed
+    -